Jeff Bagwell, Tim Raines and Ivan Rodriguez voted into the Hall of Fame

 "I think we're looking at a new wave of voters," Sports Illustrated baseball writer Tom Verducci told MLB Network.

-In 2013, Baseball writers balked at naming any new players to the hall, with none of the 37 eligible players drawing enough votes for a ticket to Cooperstown.
+In 2013, baseball writers balked at naming any new players to the hall, with none of the 37 eligible players drawing enough votes for a ticket to Cooperstown.

 The 2013 ballot marked the first year of eligibility for several players who have been named in the investigations of performance-enhancing drug use in the major leagues, including all-time home run champ Barry Bonds and seven-time Cy Young winner Roger Clemens.

+Bonds, who topped Hank Aaron's home run mark in 2007, was sentenced to two years of probation and 30 days of house arrest for obstruction of justice in another federal probe; he also has denied using performance-enhancing drugs.

+Clemens and Bond were on the ballot again this year -- receiving 54.1% and 53.8% of the vote, respectively.
+A players needs 75% of ballots cast to earn election to the hall.

 Bagwell, a first baseman who played his entire career with the Houston Astros, hit .294 with 15 homers and 82 RBI in his first year, winning the 1991 National League Rookie of the Year Award.

 His finished his 15-year career with a .297 average, an Astros club record of 449 home runs and eight RBI shy of Hall of Famer Joe DiMaggio at 1,529.

 Bagwell was selected to four All-Star Games.